open/close all folders

 - Lindsay Ellis is 27 years old, but can pretty easily play a Bratty Teenage Daughter in flashbacks because she's only about five feet high.

 - Ben and Gwen play this trope in Ben 10: Alien Force and Ben 10: Ultimate Alien.
 Both are at least a head shorter than both of their parents despite being 15 and later 16.
+Which is more than a little odd given that we'd already seen what they'll look like as adults; neither is short and adult Ben is downright huge.
 Cooper also played this straight as well in Alien Force as a 14 year old, but in Ultimate Alien he subverts it stating he "got a growth spurt".
 Kevin and Max (as a teen) averted this trope as both are almost as tall or exactly as tall as most adults.

-- Straddling the line between this and Artists Are Not Architects, even 15- and 16-year old boys in Avatar: The Last Airbender find themselves more than half a head shorter than almost all but the oldest and most bent over adults.
+- Straddling the line between this and Not Drawn to Scale, even 15- and 16-year old boys in Avatar: The Last Airbender find themselves more than half a head shorter than almost all but the oldest and most bent over adults.
 This is most obvious in when Hakoda is onscreen.
 He's clearly shown to be about average when compared to the other Water Tribe men, and he's more than a head taller than his son (15 or above), daughter (14 or above), and Zuko (16 or above).

 - Despite being seniors and probably past puberty, neither Kim nor Ron in Kim Possible pass an adult's shoulders in terms of height.